OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-15.md

 ## 2 Samuel 15:29

-So Zadok and Abiathar took the Ark of God back to Jerusalem and stayed there.
+Thus, Zadok and Abiathar returned the Ark of God to Jerusalem and remained there.

 ---